Skip to content

 Irish Author Elizabeth Bowen on Screen

-Due to the popularity, and amazing stories told within Elizabeth Bowen’s novels, it is no surprise that her novels and short stories made it onto the Big Screen.
-Her work has also featured in T.V. series such as BBC2 Playhouse, Ten from the Twenties, and The Twentieth Century.
+Due to the popularity and unique stories told in Elizabeth Bowen’s novels, it is no surprise that her novels and short stories made it onto the Big Screen.
+Her work has also been featured in TV series such as BBC2 Playhouse, Ten from the Twenties, and The Twentieth Century.

 Elizabeth Bowen’s first novel to T.V. adaption was “The Death of the Heart” in 1956.
-This was adapted into a T.V. movie by screenwriters Anne Allan and Julian Amyes.
+Screenwriters Anne Allan and Julian Amyes adapted this into a T.V. movie.

 Following this, “The House in Paris” was adapted and made into a T.V. movie in 1959.
 This adaption stars Pamela Brown, Vivienne Bennett, Trader Faulkner, and Clare Austin.